EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Betancourt.
 Merging algorithm changes.
 Establish an actual policy instead of vague agreements that end up falling apart on the first merge.

-Carpenter.
-What do we want to do with vector views, matrices, etc.  Decision about what to do (isn't that always the desired resolution)? [ed: Be specific on "what to do" -- as is this sounds extremely vague.
-Checklists, etc welcome].

 Sebastian.
 Parallel ODEs in Stan using OpenMP (linear speedup with # CPUs!): It works by hijacking the ODE facilities.
 Do we want this in Stan to be available to all users?
 If yes, then: Need for ODE system refactor (stiff+non-stiff)?
 Who wants to join?
 More work needed: Analytic Jacobians of ODE rhs (optionally with code-generation); ragged arrays.

 Aki.
 Mike made a proposal on adding GP covariance functions with cov, chol, lpdf.
 In discourse there was some dicussion.
 I have couple questions.